eschmidt42/bundestag/README.md

 ![mandate embeddings](./README_files/mandate_embeddings.png)

 The politician embeddings may be the most surprising finding in its clarity.
 It seems we find for polls and politicians 2-3 clusters, but for politicians with a significant grouping of mandates associated with the government coalition.
 It seems we find one cluster for the government parties and one for the government opposition.

-## To dos / contributing

-Any contributions welcome.
-In the notebooks in `./nbs/` I've listed to dos here and there things which could be done.

-**General to dos**:
-- Check for discrepancies between bundestag.de and abgeordnetenwatch based data
-- Make the clustering of polls and policitians interactive
-- Extend the vote prediction model: currently, if the data is split by poll (which would be the realistic case when trying to predict votes of a new poll), the model is hardly better than chance.
-It would be interesting to see which information would help improve beyond chance.
-- Extend the data processed from the stored json responses from abgeordnetenwatch (currently only using the bare minimum)

 ```python